dylanmc/CryptoBook/src/02_encoding.rst

    occurred either before or after the addition has happened.
    Hint: think about the various possible cases separately.

-.. index:: one's complement
+.. index:: ones' complement
-4. Two's complement is a slight change from *one's complement*, in which negative numbers just have their bits flipped, but you don't add a 1 afterwards.
-A big advantage of two's complement is that there are two ways to write 0 in one's complement: 10000... and 0000....
+4. Two's complement is a slight change from *ones' complement*, in which negative numbers just have their bits flipped, but you don't add a 1 afterwards.
+A big advantage of two's complement is that there are two ways to write 0 in ones complement: 10000... and 0000....
    Essentially you have a positive and a negative zero.
 Think about what problems this might cause.